imagej/imagej.github.io/_pages/plugins/trackmate/performance.md

 The LoG detector shows a near-constant processing time, which makes it desirable for spots larger than 2 pixels in radius.
 This is due to the way we compute the convolution which is explained below.

-#### Processing time for a 3D image as a function of the spot radius.
+#### Processing time for a 3D image as a function of the spot radius

 This time we used a 256x256x256 3D image, but with otherwise the same parameters.